About the Journal

 The Ehrlich’s Journal is a fully open access peer-reviewed Journal

 EDITORIAL BOARD includes leading ukrainian and foreign scholars (Great Britain, Germany, Austria, Poland, Switzerland, Brazil, Romania).
+Foreign members of the Editorial Board of Ehrlich’s Journal are not responsible for papers that are published in Ukrainian.

 PUBLICATION FREQUENCY: Twice per year